PHYSICS & ASTRONOMY

 Faculty

-With eight professors, the department has an intimate student-faculty ratio, allowing students to benefit from personal relationships and one-on-one advising.
+With six professors and around 25 majors, the department has a small student to faculty ratio, allowing students to benefit from personal relationships and one-on-one advising.

 All faculty members also conduct research, and they use those projects as opportunities to mentor students in the lab.
 Their research and expertise includes: